specklesystems/speckle-docs/workspaces/billing.md

 # Billing

-## Workspaces are free while in beta
+## Workspaces Trial Plan

-While Speckle is offering Workspaces for free during the beta phase, it will be a paid feature in the future.
-This section will detail the billing and subscription information for Workspaces.
+As part of the launch, all Workspaces are currently in a **Trial Plan**, which gives full access to Workspace features for free.
+During the trial period:
+- You can evaluate Workspace features without any cost.

-While in beta, the billing system will give a cost estimate based on the number of members in the workspace.
-This will be updated to a monthly subscription model in the future.
+- A cost estimate based on the number of members in your workspace will be displayed for informational purposes.

-Once the beta period ends, workspaces are still free up to 500 model versions.
-To store more versions across your projects you will need to upgrade to a paid plan.
+Once the trial ends, Workspaces will transition into a paid subscription model.

+## Subscription Plans

+Once the trial period ends, Workspaces will be available under the following subscription plans:

+### **Workspace Starter**
+- **£15 per seat/month**, billed monthly.
+- Includes:
+  - Workspace creation
+  - Role management
+  - Guest users
+  - Private Automate functions
+  - Domain security

+### **Workspace Plus**
+- **£50 per seat/month**, billed monthly.
+- Includes all features from **Starter**, plus:
+  - Single Sign-On (SSO)

+### **Workspace Business**
+- **£75 per seat/month**, billed monthly.
+- Includes all features from **Plus**, plus:
+  - Custom data region
+  - Priority support

+**Save 20%** with annual billing.